 This parameter defines the minimum value of the wind intensity at tropopause (in m/s).
 The generated wind intensity values start from wndmin and increase by wndstep up to wndmax.
+This parameter is used only with flag rwindfile=0.

 • wndmax